Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Conclusions

-\item Multi-survey priors are not a replacement for SBPs but a model-independent cross-check.
-Both tighten the same parameters through different mechanisms; multi-survey priors provide the counterterms and stochasticity that SBPs cannot, and vice versa.
-In the context of the \(S_8\) tension, multi-survey priors offer an independent handle on whether the SBP-driven \(\se\) shift reflects new physics or HOD systematics.
-The approach generalizes to any pair of overlapping spectroscopic surveys, including Euclid$\times$DESI, Roman$\times$Spec-S5, and DESI-II$\times$MegaMapper. \end{enumerate}
+\item The joint analysis is not a replacement for simulation-based priors but a model-independent companion.
+Multi-tracer cross-correlations constrain \(b_1\) and the stochastic terms directly from data; SBPs additionally tighten counterterms and \(k\)-dependent stochasticity that the multi-tracer covariance cannot reach.
+In the context of the \(S_8\) tension, the data-driven channel offers an independent handle on whether SBP-driven \(\se\) shifts reflect new physics or HOD systematics.

+\item The framework extends directly to N overlapping spectroscopic surveys.
+For N footprints, the union partitions into up to \(2^N{-}1\) disjoint regions, one per non-empty subset of surveys; each region carries a multi-tracer Fisher built from whichever tracers are active there, and all region Fishers add in a common parameter space (cosmology shared globally, nuisance unique per tracer, per redshift bin).
+This accommodates upcoming multi-survey configurations such as PFS\(\times\)DESI\(\times\)Euclid\(\times\)Roman in partial overlaps, where every disjoint sub-region contributes the multi-tracer combination available within it.
+Beyond the cases already discussed in the literature~\cite{Alarcon:2016bkr}---Euclid\(\times\)DESI, Roman\(\times\)Spec-S5, DESI-II\(\times\)MegaMapper, J-PAS\(\times\)PFS~\cite{Qin:2025nkk}---the same machinery handles any subset of pairwise or higher-order overlaps without reformulation. \end{enumerate}

 \acknowledgments Special thanks to Yosuke Kobayashi and Kazuyuki Akitsu for early access to their one-loop power spectrum code, \code{ps\_1loop\_jax}.
-I also thank Jingjing Shi for providing the PFS survey specifications and Kazuyuki Akitsu for engaging discussions about simulation-based priors.
+I also thank Kazuyuki Akitsu for engaging discussions about simulation-based priors, and Haruki Ebina for helpful comments about tracer cross-stochasticity.

 I am grateful to Linda Blot and Jingjing Shi for heartening and uplifting conversations between the two VJA red-eye flights on which this work was begun and finished.

 It takes two villages to build the PFS and DESI surveys; I thank everyone in the PFS and DESI collaborations, whose collective efforts made these surveys possible and successful.
 I acknowledge support from the Japan Foundation for Promotion of Astronomy Research Grant and the JSPS KAKENHI Grant Numbers 25K23373 and 26H00404.
 This work was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.